 I've had celiac disease since 2012, which means every recipe I make has to be gluten-free, so of course, all of Golden Grace Kitchen is gluten free.
 Although I feed my kids and some loved ones dairy, I am personally dairy free as well.
 Although just because one is dairy free, doesn't mean they can't enjoy delicious cookies like these!

 Lately, I've started adding both gluten and dairy-free recipes to the site so no one ever feels like they're missing out.
-My delicious gluten and dairy-free recipes, like chocolate strawberry cupcakes, coconut lemon balls, and chocolate chip muffins, all deliver classic flavor, but everyone can enjoy them.
+My delicious gluten and dairy-free recipes, like chocolate strawberry cupcakes, coconut lemon balls, chocolate chipless cookies, and chocolate chip muffins, all deliver classic flavor, but everyone can enjoy them.
 And that's what these cookies I'm sharing today are all about, too.
 Although, if you are not dairy free, these cookies are just as good with dairy and can be made either way!

 Jump to: